gmvi/Boop.nvim/README.md

 the javascript engine.
 If a suitable binary isn't available then you'll have to build from source, which may be quite slow depending on your machine.

-Currently, prebuilt binary download is not available for the following supported platforms:
+Currently, prebuilt binary download is not available for the following platforms:
 * Windows prior to Windows 10 (but it might work if you install [curl.exe](https://curl.se/windows/))
 * Android (e.g. Termux), but cross-compilation may be possible (see next section).